RL-OtherApps/willdooit-afex-odoo/afex_integration/doc/index.rst

     Other required values are picked up from the partner address area.

-    Also, Bank Account has an **AFEX Beneficiary Sync** option available in its **Action Drop Down** to allow the Bank Account and its Partner details to be synced from AFEX to Odoo.
+    Also, Bank Account has an **Retrieved Beneficiary Information from AFEX** option available in its **Action Drop Down** to allow the Bank Account and its Partner details to be synced from AFEX to Odoo.

 - *Partner*